antoinepirlot/Satunes/README.md

 * See album list and play music from albums
 * Setting Page
     * Change bottom bar tabs by removing folders, artists or albums tabs

+### 0.3.1-beta

+Fix issues:

+* Loading data on galaxy devices won't crash the app if not artwork found
+* Disconnecting headset or bluetooth device will pause music
+* The button play paused is now correctly synchronised with the state of the music